- Supple ride

 2020 Audi A8

-The 2020 Audi A8 marches toward the self-driving car era.
+The 2020 Audi A8 marches ahead with impressive safety tech.

 Every A8 comes with automatic emergency braking, parking sensors, and a slew of airbags.
 Most are likely to be fitted with a package that includes adaptive cruise control with stop-and-go for traffic jams, cross-traffic alerts, and even a warning that alerts occupants to passing cyclists or cars before they open the doors.
 Perhaps the most amazing feature is that the car can automatically lift its suspension by 3.1 inches if it detects an impending side impact in order to let the structure absorb the crash.